ed-cybros/Music-Data-Preparation-Pipeline-Python-Only---Full-Development-Version/README.md

 The resulting structure is exported as JSON.

-JSON was selected because the resulting data is hierarchical.
+JSON was selected because the resulting data is hierarchical and naturally represented as an artist-level lookup structure.

 ## Challenges and Lessons